Back

 Analyze searches

-If you use bitvoodoo’s app Viewtracker, you can quickly find the most frequent search terms and those that returned no results.
-Use this data to improve your existing documentation in Confluence (e.g., rewrite page titles, create new labels) and identify topics that need coverage.
+If you use Viewtracker – Analytics for Confluence, you can quickly find the most frequent search terms and those that returned no results.
+Improve your Confluence documentation by using this data to rewrite page titles, create new labels, and pinpoint areas where content may be missing.

-Viewtracker Search Analytics with the most frequent search terms
+Viewtracker Search Report with the most frequent search terms

 Structure your Confluence documentation